Dr. Eric Jerome Key Note Speech

 Dear President of the CEC, Dr. Maxime Coles

-Dear Chairman of the Foundation: Dr. Emanuel Francois
+Dear Chairman of the Foundation: Dr. Emmanuel Francois

 Dear Chair of the AMHE Relief Mission Dr. Paul Nacier